 James’ passion for photography was re-ignited upon moving to Tasmania, Australia’s island state, brimming with World Heritage recognised wilderness and crawling with diverse, and unique wildlife.

 Tasmania’s latitudinal location in the path of the Roaring 40s provides ever-changing weather patterns and cloud formations, all bathed in an ethereal natural light, and provides the opportunity to witness the Aurora Australis or Southern Lights.

 James is well travelled and holds a special attraction to the world’s polar regions.
 The challenges of polar photography are far out-weighed by the stunning beauty and stark contrasts these regions provide.
 Having voyaged to Antarctica on a couple of occasions, James has become a member of the Ocean Artists Society and participated in a voyage to the Arctic with Ocean Geographic on the Elysium Artists for the Arctic expedition, collecting stills and time-lapse for use in a global exhibition, book and documentary, highlighting ocean and climate change in the region.
-His work was recently on display at the COP 21 Climate Change talks in Paris.
-The Elysium Artists for the Arctic Exhibition previewed at the Explorer's Club in NYC before premiering in Singapore in April 2017.
+The Elysium Artists for the Arctic Exhibition previewed at the Explorer's Club in NYC before premiering in Singapore in April 2017, across China in 2019 and opening in Sydney at the Maritime Museum 13 August 2019.
 The exhibition is accompanied by a limited edition coffee-table book featuring several of James' images.

-As a contributor to various stock libraries including Getty Images and Image Brief, James is fully conversant with both Canon and Nikon equipment, his work is available for purchase or commission; he also provides time-lapse production and one-on-one tuition.
+As a contributor to various stock libraries including Getty Images, Shutterstock, Alamy and Adobe, James is fully conversant with both Canon and Nikon equipment, his work is available for purchase or commission; he also provides time-lapse production and one-on-one tuition.